 You don’t have the best driving record and want to avoid a potential rate increase when your policy expires.

 Your car is getting older or is almost paid off, and you may change your coverage soon.

 Paying six months’ worth of car insurance fits your budget better than paying an annual premium upfront.

 Life is busy.
 And for many of us, putting our bills on autopilot is a tremendous help.
 If paying your auto insurance bill in full on an annual basis suits your budget, a 12-month policy is a good fit.

 Not only will you avoid any potential fees for missing a monthly payment, you may actually earn a discount from your insurer for paying in full.
 For car insurance companies, it means they spend less money per year filing these policies, and they know they have a customer for an entire year.

 A 12-month policy could be right for you if:

-- You want the ease of not having to remember to pay a bill every six months.
+You want to pay in full and avoid having to remember to pay a bill every month or every six months.

 Is it better to pay in full or monthly?